Ali Sabieh

-Ali Sabieh (Cali Sabiix, علي صبيح) is the second largest city in Djibouti.
-It is situated about 98 km southwest of Djibouti City and 10 km north of the border with Ethiopia.
+Ali Sabieh (Cali Sabiix, علي صبيح) is the second-largest city in Djibouti and the capital of the Ali Sabieh Region.
+It is situated about 98 km southwest of Djibouti City, 10 km north of the border with Ethiopia, and along National Highway 5.

+Ali Sabieh's central location has contributed to its economic revival, as goods travelling to other parts of Djibouti all depart from the city's outskirts.
+It also has a mild climate makes it a popular tourist destination for Djiboutians.
 It sprawls on a wide basin surrounded by granitic mountains on all sides.
-Ali Sabieh's mild climate makes it a popular tourist destination for Djiboutians.
 The landmark of Ali Sabieh mountain is located near the city.

+Nearby towns and villages include Dikhil (50 km), Arta (69 km), Ali Adde (22 km), Assamo (24 km), Dewele (18 km), Dasbiyo (15 km), Holhol (33 km), and Guelile (10 km).